aliebrahimi1781/dependency-track-plugin/README.md

 ![plugin](Docs/plugin.png)

-The more programs have dependencies, the more this script will be long.
+The more programs have dependencies, the more this step will be long.

 Then, enjoy :